jturner314/engineering-equations/README.md

 This repository contains equations sheets that I am writing for my engineering courses.
 I will update this repository periodically.

+## Sheets

+I currently have created equations sheets for the following subjects:
+- Fluid Mechanics

 ## License

 All components of this work are licensed under the Creative Commons Attribution-ShareAlike 3.0